Hola! Soy Milena Vásquez

 Cyanotypes

-Inspired by Anna Atkins and my father, I create cyanotypes using botanical archives and images from nature explorations in Canada.
+Inspired by Anna Atkins and my botanist father, I create Blueprints using pressed flowers, old photographs, and botanical drawings.
+This process merges family history, heritage and nature.

 Photography